Simple API Integration

 function_name = "api-integration-handler"

-role = aws_iam_role.lambda_role.arn
+place = aws_iam_role.lambda_role.arn

 handler = "index.handler"